Internal links allow users and search engine crawlers to navigate every page on your site seamlessly.

 1. Broken Links

-Broken links are a common internal linking issue that can significantly harm your website’s user experience and SEO.
+Broken links are a common internal linking mistake that can significantly harm your website’s user experience and SEO.

 These links lead to nonexistent, deleted, or cannot be found pages, resulting in 404 errors.
 This is what the 404 error message looks like on Google:

 Encountering 404 errors frustrates users and disrupts their navigational experience.
-Search engines also waste their crawl budget on broken links, reducing their indexing efficiency.
+On the other hand, broken pages are deadends on a search engine’s crawling activity, which wastes their crawl budget and indexing efficiency.

 Site owners may fix broken internal links manually.

 However, this involves manually going through each page and clicking every link to check if they are broken links.
-After that, you can replace the old link with the correct one to send users to the new location.
+After that, you can replace the old link with the correct one to send users to the new or correct destination.

-Conversely, you can use dedicated internal linking tools, such as LinkStorm, to quickly find all broken links on your site.
+Conversely, you can use internal linking tools like LinkStorm to quickly find all broken links on your site.

-From LinkStorm’s dashboard, select Issues on the sidebar menu.
+On LinkStorm’s dashboard, click Issues on the sidebar menu.

 Then, click the Broken tab from the three options, and the tool will automatically list all broken links found on your website.

-From there, you can visit every page listed and replace the incorrect links via your CMS provider.
+From there, you can visit the broken pages and replace the incorrect links on your CMS provider.

 We have a dedicated resource on broken links where we uncover their causes, SEO impact, and specific steps to resolve them.